Developing An Independence Day Email Marketing Strategy

 Take a look at this holiday offer.
 Uber suggests scheduling a cab ride in advance so their customers won’t miss anything and get anxious waiting for a taxi.

 This rule is applicable to every holiday campaign.
-For example, it’s reasonable to use the red-green-gold color palette, snowflakes, deers, and pictures of mistletoe branches for Christmas.
+For example, it’s reasonable to use the red-green-gold color palette, snowflakes, deer, and pictures of mistletoe branches for Christmas.
 But email design is especially important for Independence Day — this holiday is all about American symbols and the one and only star-spangled banner.

 We like this layout from the 4th of July email by Designmodo: